anthonygarvan/sql-validator/README.md

 - SCALABILITY: With advances in massively parallel processing systems like Amazon Redshift and Spark-SQL, you can be confident that your rules will always run in a time-boxed way for any data size, in case you grow out of your traditional relational database's already considerable performance.

 ## Example Output
+Here's an example output from the rules engine when processing a valid appropriations file:
 ```shell
 Running rule 0: SELECT * FROM appropriations WHERE AllocationTransferRecipientAgencyId < 0
 ==> Found 0 invalid rows.